 DCA is a thinker’s program designed to educate and inspire you beyond the tools of design.
 We want you to see yourself in the larger design context, with the interdisciplinary insight to navigate the system and collaborate with clients, printers, designers, writers, programmers, and anyone else involved in the process.

 How long does the DCA Certificate program take?

-A student taking courses full-time (12 units per quarter) can expect to complete the DCA program in about 6 quarters, or a year and half.
+A student taking courses full-time (12 units per quarter) can expect to complete the DCA program in about 4 quarters, or 12 months.
 However, many of our students also work part or full-time in addition to their studies, and often take 1 or 2 courses per quarter.
-Students taking 8 units per quarter (2 courses) can expect to complete the program in 2 years.
+Students taking 8 units per quarter (2 courses) can expect to complete the program in 18-24 months.

 Can I take individual courses without first enrolling in the DCA program?

-Yes, most courses offered through UCLAx Visual Arts and Design Communication Arts are open enrollment.
+Yes, most courses offered through UCLAx Visual Arts are open enrollment.
 You may take individual courses in the DCA certificate now, and then later apply them towards the program should you decide to enroll.
-Please note that some application-based courses such as Photoshop, Illustrator, and InDesign have a shelf life of four years, and students must achieve a grade of ‘C’ or better in a course to count it towards the certificate.
+Please note that students must achieve a grade of ‘C’ or better in a course to count it towards the certificate.

 Can I complete the DCA certificate program entirely online?